Highlighted reSITE Talks of the Week

 Talks on Smart Cities

-Marianthi Tatari on Building the Smartest City in the World
+Marianthi Tatari on Building the World's Smartest City

 Bianca Wylie on the Power of the Collective

-Bianca Wylie has made waves in the urban design world for speaking out against digital surveillance by casting a spotlight on the implications of the mining of that data by private corporations and the commoditization of the data gathered from citizens in public spaces.
+Bianca Wylie has made waves in the urban design world for speaking out against digital surveillance.
+She has cast a spotlight on the implications of data mining by private corporations and the commoditization of the data gathered from citizens in public spaces.

 Illuminating Cities After Dark with Leni Schwendinger | reSITE Small Talk